-- 22.1.
-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges and are three times more likely to be abused than their peers.
-Additional barriers can exist when recognising abuse and neglect in this group, including: - a.
+- 22.1 We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges and are three times more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, exploitation and neglect in this group, including: - a.
 Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - b.
 Pupils being more prone to peer group isolation than other pupils. - c.
 The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - d.
-Communication barriers and difficulties in overcoming these barriers. - 22.2.
-Woodlands want all pupils to feel safe and be able to talk to staff about any worries or concerns.
+Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so - e.
+Communication barriers and difficulties in overcoming these barriers. - 22.2 Woodlands want all pupils to feel safe and be able to talk to staff about any worries or concerns.
 We know this is difficult for some of our pupil's, but we encourage, where appropriate that pupils name a 'trusted adult' that they feel comfortable to speak to.
-Named adults are on the pupil profiles, all staff have access to pupils' profiles. - 22.3.
-For pupils who are non-verbal or have limited speech and language will have a familiar staff member as their named adult.
+Named adults are on the pupil profiles, all staff have access to pupils' profiles. - 22.3 For pupils who are non-verbal or have limited speech and language will have a familiar staff member as their named adult.
 This person should be able to identify behaviours that would not normally be displayed by the pupil and ask questions appropriate to the level of understanding to the pupil.
 Makaton signing may be used to communicate with the pupil and to ascertain information regarding a pupil's well-being or any concerns.